espresso3389/TypeLoader/README.md

 # TypeLoader
-This is a PCL version of TypeLoader, which is originally by [watertrans](https://www.codeplex.com/site/users/view/watertrans) and released on [codeplex](https://typeloader.codeplex.com/).
+This is a PCL version of TypeLoader, which was originally developed by [watertrans](https://www.codeplex.com/site/users/view/watertrans) and released on [codeplex](https://typeloader.codeplex.com/).
 This library handles vertical texts easily by processing OpenType/TrueType files directly.

 ## NuGet